dongi01/SmartIrrigation_IoTUniTN/README.md

 # IoT integration

 This extension allows you to connect the basic system to the internet.
-In this way you can visualize all your data from your Telegram account with different mode, like in realtime or ondemand.
+In this way you can visualize all your data from your Telegram account with different mode, like in real time or on demand.
 You will also be able to start and stop manually the water pump.

-This bot can respond to different Telegram account and the people that starts it will be included in a gruop.
-The group created will be always update with a message when the pump changes its state, for whatever reason (by manual command, by telegram command or automatically).
+This bot can respond to different Telegram accounts and the people that start it will be included in a group.
+The group created will always be update with a message when the pump changes its state, for whatever reason (by manual command, by telegram command or automatically).

 ## IoT Requirements